akazakou/hapi-backend-skeleton/README.md

 This functionality provided by [migrate-mongoose](https://www.npmjs.com/package/migrate-mongoose) package and will be executed every time on container startup

 `migrate up --es6 --autosync --dbConnectionUri mongodb://localhost:27017/backend-database`

+## Initial database dump

+For local development, you can use database dump, received with `mongodump` support.
+For automatic uploading this dump into database container, you should pace all files into `docker/database/dump` folder